Flo0806/ngx-explorer-dnd/projects/ngx-explorer-dnd/README.md

 ## Last But Not Least

-If you like the project so rate it! 😎
+If you like the project so give it a star! 😎

 [sb]: https://stackblitz.com/edit/angular-ivy-wsegkg?file=src/app/app.component.ts/
 [mit]: https://andreasonny.mit-license.org/2019